Hermite spectral method for the inelastic Boltzmann equation: Numerical experiments

 \subsection{Homogeneous experiments}

-In this section, two homogeneous problems, the heating source problem, and Haff's cooling law are studied, where the Maxwell molecular model is adopted in the heating source problem, and the HS model is utilized in Haff's cooling law.
+We begin by studying two homogeneous problems: the heating source problem and Haff's cooling law.
+In the heating source problem, we use the Maxwell model, while in Haff's cooling law, we utilize the HS model.